-"Series" means the Series A Units and the Series F Units of the Class.
+"Series" means the Series A Units and the Series F Units of the single class of Units of the Partnership.

 "Series A Units" means the Series A limited partnership units of the Partnership.

 "Series F Units" means the Series F limited partnership units of the Partnership.